 Personal characteristics are not clearly a strong factor, although people with low levels of self-control (impulsivity) or high levels of risk-taking and novelty-seeking may have an increased risk of developing substance use disorder.
 However, the concept of the addictive personality that has variously been described by some behavioral scientists has little scientific evidence to back it.

 A number of circumstances and coexisting disorders appear to increase risk.
 For example, people who are sad, emotionally distressed, or socially alienated may find these feelings are temporarily relieved by a drug; this can lead to increased use and sometimes a substance use disorder.
 Patients with other, unrelated psychiatric disorders are at increased risk of developing a substance use disorder.
 Patients with chronic pain (eg, back pain, pain due to sickle cell disease, neuropathic pain, fibromyalgia) often take opioid drugs for relief; many subsequently develop a substance use disorder.
 However, in many of these patients, nonopioid drugs and other treatments can adequately relieve pain and suffering.

 Cultural and social factors are very important in initiating and maintaining (or relapsing to) substance use.
 Observing family members (eg, parents, older siblings) and peers using substances increases risk that people will begin using substances.
-Peers are a particularly powerful influence among adolescents (see Drug and Substance Use in Adolescents ).
+Peers are a particularly powerful influence among adolescents (see Drug and Substance Abuse in Adolescents).
 People who are trying to stop using a substance find it much more difficult if they are around others who also use that substance.

 Physicians may inadvertently contribute to harmful use of psychoactive drugs by overzealously prescribing them to relieve stress.
 Many social factors, including mass media, contribute to patients' expectation that drugs should be used to relieve all distress.